Did you know that there are 1.35 million lawyers in the United States? And this number is continually increasing yearly.

 3. They Have a Good Reputation

 Even if you are able to identify a lawyer that has the expertise to handle your case, you may need to know more about their reputation within the legal world.
-You can search for your potential lawyer or law firm ratings, disciplinary records, and reviews on AVVO.
+You can search for your employment lawyer or law firm ratings, disciplinary records, and reviews on Google.

 4. They Are Available and Communicative